 Behavioral health treatment in the perinatal period should be informed by symptom severity and patient preference.
 In most cases, mild to moderate depression and anxiety can be managed in the perinatal setting while patients with more severe symptoms or diagnoses may require a referral to specialty behavioral health.
+Pediatric settings at a minimum can screen for and support perinatal individuals with behavioral health concerns, while further integration and coordination of care of the parent between care settings and clinicians is ideal.
 For individuals with opioid use disorder (OUD), most pregnant individuals should remain on medications for OUD (MOUD) as it prevents relapse and potential further harm to parent and child.
-21 If prenatal providers opt to refer patients out for specialty mental health treatment, attempts should be made to track these referrals as evidence suggests that less than 20% of patients follow up on specialty behavioral health referrals.
-22 For patients with opioid use disorder, providers should follow the Committee on Obstetric Practice and American Society of Addiction Medicine joint opinion Opioid Use and Opioid Use Disorder in Pregnancy and the most updated Bree Collaborative Report on Opioid Use Disorder Treatment.
+22 If prenatal providers opt to refer patients out for specialty mental health treatment, attempts should be made to track these referrals as evidence suggests that less than 20% of patients follow up on specialty behavioral health referrals.
+23 For patients with opioid use disorder, providers should follow the Committee on Obstetric Practice and American Society of Addiction Medicine joint opinion Opioid Use and Opioid Use Disorder in Pregnancy and the most updated Bree Collaborative Report on Opioid Use Disorder Treatment.